IITH-Compilers/LLVM-Loop-Profiler/README.md

 * **[total clock cycles]:** The total number of clock cycles a loop is taking during the execution of the whole program.

 **Contributers:**
-Shalini Jain
-Pankaj Kukreja
-Kamlesh Bhalui
+Shalini Jain, Pankaj Kukreja, Kamlesh Bhalui